 For some strange reason, beautiful and quaint towns nestled into breathtaking mountains attract artists.
 Perhaps it’s the natural majesty that inspires them to dig deep and create works more memorable.
 Whatever the case may be, you’ll get the point when you stroll through the many galleries located within Canmore’s town limits.

 Though not a place to pick up works on the cheap, you’ll be amazed at the things human hands are capable of creating.
 If you’re an artist yourself, struggling with motivation or inspiration, then a trip to where successful artists display their work will work wonders.
+My favorite place to find local crafts is Stonewaters, though plenty of others are on Main Street.

 North West Mounted Police Barracks